aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 Make sure the (new) site is checked under Options (or check on/off-button).
 By default sites' cookies/local storage are removed after page loads (to bypass article limit).
 Also you can enable Googlebot user-agent or disable Javascript for (sub)domain(s)/external sources.

+### Add excluded site
+Add excluded sites/domains (for your subscriptions).\
+You can also exclude a specific domain which is grouped in options.

 ### Troubleshooting
 * This extension works best alongside [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm).